keithhb33/AI-Movie-Shorts/README.md

 ```

 <h3>YouTube API Setup & Configuration</h3>
 Users must configure the YouTube API to access their particular YouTube channel.
-This configuration is optional if users only wish to generate .MP4s.
+This configuration is optional if users only wish to generate MP4 files.